Corionis/ELS/artifacts/document/how-to-readme.md

       Levels= off, fatal, error, warn, info, debug, trace, all.
       If level = info then Java method and line number are not added.

- * -f | --log-file file : Log file, default VolMunger.log in directory where "run" is executed
+ * -f | --log-file file : Log file, default ELS.log in directory where "run" is executed

- * -k | --keep : Keep volmunger.json files, default is to delete them as they are processed.
+ * -k | --keep : Keep els.json files, default is to delete them as they are processed.
       Not implemented yet.

   * -l | --library libraryname : Publisher library to process, default all.